AdenTP/GRT_Controls_Training/README.md

 **Notes on the funny**

-oh I forgot to say all this stuff is tested and works for sure except for shoot_all I had it shooting all instead of one originally but I didn't know why so that doesn't count
+oh I forgot to say all this stuff is tested and works for sure except for shoot_all.
+I had it shooting all instead of one originally but I didn't know why so that doesn't count

 Some notes won't be reflected in commit history because I couldn't figure out how to commit to git and just wrote the thing.